prodxcloud/.github/profile/README.md

 ## 🚦 Getting Started (Operators)

 1. **Connect Git:** Authorize GitHub and/or GitLab access for repositories and pipeline runners.
-2. **Connect clouds:** Add AWS, Azure, and (optionally) OpenClaws accounts/projects with least-privilege roles.
+2. **Connect clouds:** Add AWS, Azure, and (optionally) VxAIs accounts/projects with least-privilege roles.
 3. **Select a blueprint:** Choose from application, data, or platform foundation blueprints.
 4. **Provision:** Launch environments via pipeline or UI; policies enforce security, cost, and compliance.
 5. **Deploy:** Use GitOps to promote changes through environments with approvals and automated checks.